apache/echarts-doc/en/tutorial/media-query.md

 **`media` in *composite option* does not support merge**

 When `chart.setOption(rawOption)` for the second, third, fourth, fifth, and etc. times, if `rawOption` is `composite option` (which means it contains `media` list), then, the new `rawOption.media` list will not merge with the old `media`. instead, it will simply replace the option.
-Of course, `rawOption.baseOption` will still merge with the old option normally.
+Of course, `baseOption` will still merge with the old option normally.

 <br>
 Finally, let's see an example combining with timeline: